“A painting is not a picture of an experience; it is an experience.“Mark Rothko

-I’ve found that I am in a new kind of relationship with the painting, as it is being made, and that the painting and I are companioning one-another.
-I begin of course by bringing my language, experiences and contexts, and I start with something – most often a doodle or semi-autonomous line.
-Then I sit with the image, and listen for what it needs to be, and I do my best to respond to that.
-I’ll often leave multiple “unfinished” paintings, just to be with, and will contemplate them off-and-on for long periods of silence.
+There is a new kind of relationship with the painting that is emerging for me.
+There is a different kind of connection to the making of it.
+As it is being made, the painting and I are companioning one-another.
+I begin of course by bringing my “baggage” – the language, experiences and contexts that make up my existence.
+Then, I start with something – most often a doodle or semi-autonomous line.
+Sitting with the image, I listen for what it needs to be, and I do my best to respond to that.
+Often I will leaven them unresolved, “unfinished” paintings, which surround me in their unfinished sates.
+Being with them, just to be with them.
+I will sit with each of them in contemplative periods of silence.
 When a painting speaks back, when it pulls at me, and carries in it a spark that is undeniable, I will listen and respond by continuing to work on it.